 Raloxifene

-Raloxifene can be taken with or without food.
-However the dosages should be decided by a doctor or pharmacists.
-Also, you need to ensure that you are taking the medicine at the same time every day.
-Do not take it with alcohol or fruit juice or milk.
+Future consumption of Raloxifene should be done with or without food present.
+Only physicians or pharmacists need to determine the correct dosage.
+It is vital to take the prescribed medicine at precisely the same time point every day.
+Do not use Raloxifene alongside alcohol and fruit juice and milk.
 Take the medicine with water.